 Can I ask you a favor?

 Can we tap into the 80’s for a little taco salad love?
 I’m only saying the 1980’s because that’s what Catalina dressing reminds me of… my childhood.
 Actually it reminds me of my sister Julie… it’s her favorite dressing.
-Which turns out she shares that love with my oldest daughter, both blond, blue-eyed and Catalina dressing lovahs!
-In fact my daughter loves it so much she always pours a good cup of it over her salad… so it’s more of a soup… than a salad.
+Which turns out she shares that love with my oldest daughter, both blond, blue-eyed and Catalina dressing fans!
+In fact my daughter loves it so much she always pours a good half cup of it over her salad.
+It’s more of a soup than a salad.
 Bless her calories-don’t-matter-I-have-a-high-metabolism-because-I’m-eleven heart.

 Kidding aside… this is the perfect summertime salad.
 It’s a quick, easy if you want a light weeknight dinner or you could make a big batch and take it to the beach or a barbecue.
 What we like to do is make our own individual ones.
 I like mine loaded with olives, peppers, onions and sometimes jalapenos.
 While my girls would just go for cheese and maybe peppers.
-But the sky is the limit here… go crazy and get creative… but first you must make this dressing!
+But the sky is the limit here.

 I’m not sure if your mom ever put Catalina dressing on your taco salad… but it’s a total must.
 It’s slightly sweet and tangy and for some reason… it just works.